THE WELSH 3000s CHALLENGE

-Accommodation – Accommodation is at the beautiful Helyg bunkhouse, in the heart of the Ogwen Valley with superb views of Tryfan.
-Helyg is steeped in the history of British climbing – it was also the first climbing hut in the UK.
-It was used as a base by the pioneers of British climbing in the 1920s for their early ascents, particularly on LLiwedd and Tryfan.
+Accommodation – We stay at the beautiful Helyg bunkhouse, in the heart of the Ogwen Valley with superb views of Tryfan.
+Helyg is steeped in the history of British climbing; it was the first climbing hut in the UK.
+It was used as a base by the pioneers of British climbing in the 1920s for their early ascents, particularly on Lliwedd and Tryfan.
 Later, it was used as a training base for the 1953 Everest expedition.
-More details can be found here – http://www.climbers-club.co.uk/venues/helyg-ogwen/
+More details can be found on the Climber’s Club website here.

-Mountain Guiding – Mountain guiding across the Welsh 3000s over two days.
-Dave Talbot’s instructional team are experienced mountain professionals and will guide you across the mountains.
-Meet the team – CLICK HERE
+Mountain Guides – You’ll get our expert mountain guidance across the Welsh 3000s over two days.
+Dave Talbot’s instructional team are experienced mountain professionals and will safely guide you throughout the challenge.
+Meet the team.

 Challenge Support – We’ll have a minimum of two mountain guides working on the event.
-All teams members can have radios to stay in contact should you want to abort the challenge or miss a summit.
+All teams members have radios to stay in contact, should you want to withdraw from the challenge or miss a summit.
 Having two mountain guides allows for different paces within the group.

 WHAT’S NOT INCLUDED

-Food – you will need to provide your own food for this trip.
-You will be doing a large amount of exercise each day so you will require plenty of food.
+Food – You will need to provide your own food for this trip.
+As you will be doing a large amount of exercise each day, you will require plenty of food.
 There is a very well equipped kitchen in the bunkhouse that we are staying at.

 Equipment – You will need to bring a mountain rucksack each, waterproof jacket and trousers, warm clothes (including hat and gloves), a head torch (plus spare batteries) and personal medication.